boy-warakorn/rmp-landing-page/README.md

 # Residential Management System (RMP)

-This is a platform that created for manage content and overall system of condominium.
+This is a platform that created for promote platform and let user for register to our platform.

 ## Authors